brittanystoroz/recroom/docs-guide/09 - Data Management, Storage and Offline.md

 Maintaining and storing application data was traditionally a heavy lift where the server took on much of the responsibility.
 With advancements in client-side JavaScript, and the rise of MVC frameworks, we've been better able to handle the implicit model data we encounter on the client-side.

-However, developing for mobile devices adds some additional challenges.
+We do, however, face some additional challenges in this area when developing for mobile devices.
 Mobile users are likely going to be travelling in and out of connected areas, which means we must have a solid strategy for handling offline data.
-Luckily, there are several tools available to  help us with our client-side storage and offline data.
+Additionally, mobile devices tend to have less storage space, so we need to be mindful of data size limitations.
+Luckily, there are several tools and libraries available to help us with exactly these issues.

 ## Common Strategies
-The main goal of offline technologies is to seamlessly store and sync data regardless of internet connectivity.
+A main goal of offline technologies is to seamlessly store and sync data regardless of internet connectivity.
 When implementing this functionality, you're likely to notice that offline techniques also benefit other aspects of your application.

 For instance, the load on the server is lessened, making your app more responsive and better equipped to handle a robust user experience.
 Additionally, potential security risks are alleviated as our need to rely on technologies such as cookies and http diminishes.

 Below are some of the most common techniques for successful data management in online and offline circumstances.
-Rec Room apps specifically make use of IndexedDB and Ember Data, but we'll also touch on other popular tools.
+Rec Room apps specifically make use of [IndexedDB][indexed-db] and [Ember Data][ember-data], but we'll also touch on other popular tools.

 ### IndexedDB
 [IndexedDB][indexed-db] provides client-side storage of structured data, which means we can persistently store large amounts of data inside a user's browser.
 It is currently the underlying persistence mechanism in Rec Room apps.